BlastFM/fail2ban/README.md

 `The fail2ban file contains the modified log rotation schedule`

-The only change here from the default is to remove the dailycompress option.
+The only change here from the default is to change the dailycompress option to compress.

 `The file jail.local containes the modified local jail which includes ssh, ssh-ddos, postfix-sasl, recidive in this case.
 Adjust to suit your needs.`